-OVR will reimbursement Employer (see Form OVR 11b) upon receipt of completed invoices to be submitted to the Director on a monthly basis.
-The invoices shall detail the hours on training and associated payroll cost of consumer's gross wages.
+OVR will reimburse Employer upon receipt of completed invoices to be submitted to the Director on a monthly basis.
+The invoices shall detail the hours on training.
 The hours reimbursed will be based on the consumer's time and attendance sheet.
 As the consumer progresses and learns the required occupational skills, the number of training hours will be reduced.
 The number of hours required for training will be adjusted based on the review of the OJT Progress Report and agreed to by the VR Counselor, Trainer, and consumer.
+In addition, while OVR may reimburse the employer for the worker's compensation premiums, the premiums must be paid directly by the employer to a worker's compensation provider.